aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/README.md

 The default accepted manufacturers are "Arastra, Inc." and "Arista Networks."
 If `validation_role.xcvr_own_manufacturers` is set, it takes precedence and overrides the defined default variables.

+By default, all fans and power supplies are expected to be in the `ok` state.
+However chassis switches may intentionally be missing some fans or power supplies as they are not fully populated.
+In this case, `validation_role.fan_states` and `validation_role.pwr_supply_states` can be updated to include the `notInserted` state, as per the example below to avoid failures on missing fans/power supplies.

 Two user-defined variables control the generation of CSV and MD reports.
 These are `validation_role.validation_report_csv` and `validation_role.validation_report_md` respectively.

 The variable validation_role.only_failed_tests is used to limit the number of tests shown in the reports.
 When set, all reports will only show failed tests.